Heniker/web-2fa/src/services/README.md

 Each service must have a static `token` property of type `unique Symbol`, which is used to provide service instance to components (via `Vue.inject`) and other services (using `Vue.createApp().runWithContext(() => Vue.inject(symbol))`).

 Services may `inject` other services, but injected value will be undefined at the time when constructor is called.
-This behavior is enforced because proper sync construction order can not be guaranteed.
+This behavior is enforced because proper sync construction order can not be easily guaranteed.
 Hence service injection should be non synchronous (use `queueMicrotask`)

 Services may provide reactive data to components within `reactive` property.<br/>
 Reactive data may be declared as readonly, but please abstain from implementing FLUX pattern (specifically mutations) via services.
 If you think you need actual state management - use other solutions.<br/>